Arnab-Developer/AksDemo/README.md

 kubectl get service api2
 ```

-- Open web browser and navigate to the url
+- Open web browser and navigate to the url and you should be able to see the output

 ```
 http://<api 1 external ip>/HelloApi?name=Jon

 http://<api 2 external ip>/HelloApi?name=Jon
 ```

-- You should be able to see the output